 For example, suppose you had the unfortunate reoccurrence of having utilities turned off while growing up.
 In that case, you may automatically think utility bills are always high and money to pay them is scarce.

 As an adult, we know both of these things are not necessarily true, but it can be hard to break that "money script."
-Being broke or having poor financial circumstances does not have to be our destiny.
+Being broke or having poor financial circumstances does not have to be our destiny, you can achieve financial prosperity.
 Challenge yourself to achieve your financial goals by speaking prosperity and abundance into your life instead.

 9. Keep a consumerism journal